 - Chiropractic care, acupuncture and some other alternative treatments

-- Items that don’t require a prescription: band-aids, SPF-15 and above sunscreen, air-activated heat wraps, cooling headache pads, digital thermometers, first aid kits, contact lens solution, instant cold compresses, ankle brace and reading glasses.
+- Band-aids, menstrual care products, SPF-15 and above sunscreen, air-activated heat wraps, cooling headache pads, digital thermometers, first aid kits, contact lens solution, instant cold compresses, ankle brace and reading glasses.

 Eligible Dependent Care Services

 These accounts reimburse the cost of care for your qualifying child (under age 13) or other qualifying dependent, while you work or which enables you to work.
 Your care provider must provide his/her Social Security or Tax ID number.
 Care may be provided by a family member such as a parent or grandparent, but an FSA will not reimburse care provided by someone who is your tax dependent (such as an older child watching a younger child).